 The Play

-AN ACCLAIMED BROADWAY STYLE ONE WOMAN PLAY
+THREE ACCLAIMED BROADWAY STYLE ONE WOMAN PLAYS

 "I QUESTION AMERICA"--LEGACY OF MRS. FANNIE LOU HAMER